Pranay-Rokade/Devops-3Tier-Project/README.md

-# 🚀 Docker Project: Three-Tier Notes App which is a Django Application with MySQL and Nginx (Dockerized on AWS EC2)
+# 🚀 Docker Project: Three-Tier Notes App with Django, MySQL, Nginx, and Jenkins CI/CD (Dockerized on AWS EC2)

 This project demonstrates a **production-ready three-tier web application** using:
 - **Django** as the web framework for the Notes app